azdanov/barber-salon/README.md

 # Barber Salon

-<p>Barber Salon demo website with several showcase pages. <a href="https://azdanov.github.io/barber-salon/">Live</a></p>
+<p>Barber Salon small business website with several demo pages. <a href="https://azdanov.github.io/barber-salon/">Live</a></p>

 ![Barber Salon Screenshot](https://user-images.githubusercontent.com/6123841/43765323-553e88a4-9a38-11e8-8c8e-d3e2519e069b.png)

-Made with plain HTML and SCSS, [sanitize.css](https://github.com/jonathantneal/sanitize.css) is used for default styles.
+Made with HTML, SCSS and [sanitize.css](https://github.com/jonathantneal/sanitize.css) which is used for default styles across browsers.

 Bundling, minification and copying of files is accomplished with [Parcel](https://parceljs.org/).